 11. 4th Man Out (2015)

-A story revolving four men who are celebrating the 24th birthday of one of their’s – Adam, ‘4th Man Out’ is a hilarious take on the friendships and how things transpire when one of them comes out as a gay.
+A story revolving four men who are celebrating the 24th birthday of one of their friends, Adam, ‘4th Man Out’ is a hilarious take on friendships and how things transpire when one of them comes out as a gay.
 The “one of them” in the present case, a.k.a. the 4th Man Out is none other than Adam.
 Despite his initial reluctance, Adam manages to confess his sexuality to his friends and his friends find it difficult to accept initially and carefully weigh their mutual friendships which could take an ugly turn any moment.
 Hilarious and relatable, ‘4th Man Out’ is a promising story full of surprises.

 Read More: Best Documentaries on Netflix

 And now to one of the most acclaimed movies on this list, ‘Princess Cyd’ hits all the right notes throughout its length and doesn’t fail to impress.
 With a staggering score of 3.5 at Roger Ebert, the movie begins with a 16-year-old teenager named Cyd who leads a laid-back life along with her single father.
 During summer, she decides to take a break and visits her aunt Miranda in Chicago, who also happens to be a writer.
 When she reaches her aunt’s place, she meets up with Katie who works at a coffee bar.
 Soon, Cyd and Katie enter a relationship, with a complete and unconditional support from Cyd’s aunt Miranda, who plays her part really well.
 ‘Princess Cyd’ not only opens the avenues of sexuality and sexual exploration to the viewers, but its portrayals are also realistic to the core – the most noteworthy aspect of the film.